A responsible approach to wool

 Wool, a beautiful high performance fiber, is experiencing a strong revival.
 Being a natural source, it has found a huge fan base as an alternative to synthetic fibers.
 What are the different types of wool (merino, organic, recycled, loden, melton, worsted)?
 What are the properties of wool (i.e., care and durability, insulation, climatic, moisture, odor reduction, elasticity, flame retardant, allergic, and biodegradable)?
 What should you know with respect to animal welfare (i.e., nutrition, environment, animal health, behavior, and handling)?
 What farm practices deserve critical thinking (mulesing, climate change, soil damage, water pollution)?
 See a listing of all the certificates/standards and learn what each represents.
 Also, industrial processes like shearing as scouring are explained.
 What are the differences between treatment processes like chlorine-hercosett, non-chlorine/petry-lanazym, enzyme, and plasma?

-The April 2015 Focus Topic explains all the do’s and don’ts of this highly functional natural fiber used in sportswear and casualwear and shows a way through the maze of certificates.
+The April 2015 Focus Topic explains all the do’s and don’ts of a approche to responsible highly functional natural fiber used in sportswear and casualwear and shows a way through the maze of certificates.

 Where does wool come from?